jasonwbaxter/jasonwbaxter/README.md

 - 👋 Hi, I’m @jasonwbaxter and i work at Microsoft.
 - 👀 I’m interested in Microsoft Teams , Communications & Employee experience & the Security / Information Protection that goes with it.
 - 🌱 I’m currently learning Copilot Extensibility & Agents
-- 💞️ I’m looking to collaborate on Product Owner / Product Manager or any Business problem statement within M365.
+- 💞️ I’m looking to collaborate with CIO's , CTO's , Product Owner's / Product Manager's or any Business problem statement within M365 Cloud or Cross Microsoft Clouds.
 - 📫 How to reach me: Jasonwbaxter@hotmail.com  / LinkedIn https://www.linkedin.com/in/jasonwbaxterza/

 <!---